striky1/img-switcher/README.md

 ## Known issues

-- *Image is not loaded if script did not found image*
+- *Image is not loaded if script can't find image*
-    - yes, if you forgot add for example `nameOfimage-960.jpg` on your FTP or somewhere, script don't trying to find closest higher available image.
-It is because this should be potential overkill for calling many calls to server trying to find available variant of image.
-If you need to have for example four breakpoints globally on images but for one of them just for example two breakpoints, use data attributes to define breakpoints for this image.
+    - yes, if you forgot add for example `nameOfimage-960.jpg` on your FTP or somewhere, script doesn't try to find closest higher available image.
+It is because this could be potential overkill for many calls to server, trying to find available variant of image.
+If you need to have for example four global breakpoints on images but you want just two on one of the images, use data attributes to define breakpoints for this image.

-If you found a **bug**, please, create a issue.
+If you find a **bug**, please, create a issue.

 ## Contributing